Locally Trivial Deformations of Toric Varieties: Examples

 \subsection{Primitive collections and rigidity}

-Throughout \S \ref{sec:Examples}, we will assume that $\Sigma$ is a smooth complete fan.
 The data of a fan can be provided by specifying the ray generators and listing the maximal cones.
 Instead of specifying the maximal cones we can describe the fan using the notion of \emph{primitive collections}:

 \begin{defn}[{\cite[Definition 2.6]{bat}}] A subset $\mcP\subseteq \Sigma(1)$ is a \emph{primitive collection} if the elements of $\mcP$ do not belong to a common cone in $\Sigma$, but the elements of every proper subset of $\mcP$ do. \end{defn} Let $\mcP=\{\rho_1,\ldots,\rho_k\}$ be a primitive collection and let $\sigma \in \Sigma$ be the unique cone such that $n_{\rho_1}+\cdots+n_{\rho_k}$ lies in the relative interior of $\sigma$.
 Then there is a relation